exercism/blog/posts/whats-next-for-exercism-aug-2019.md

 ### Restructure tracks for student enjoyment and ease of mentoring

-The [Track Anatomy Project](https://exercism.io/blog/track-anatomy-project) has been critical in fixing some of the immediate problems of tracks on Exercism.
+The [Track Anatomy Project](https://exercism.io/blog/track-anatomy-project) has been crucial in fixing some of the immediate problems of tracks on Exercism.
 Over the next 12 months, we will explore more in-depth questions about fluency, learning, and unlearning, and dig into what is unique or particularly challenging about different languages.

 ### Automate the automatable